 - Recurring billing payment is due within 2 weeks

-- Card has been processed successfully in the last 13 months but was declined by the processor within the last 30 days (Relevant Transaction Activity)
+- Relevant transaction activity suggests an update may be needed: card has been processed successfully in the last 13 months but was declined by the processor within the last 30 days

 - Card has been flagged for Next Day Card Refresh

-Next Day Card Refresh attempts to update vaulted cards if an authorization is declined with a specific decline code.
-This feature will only work if you have retry logic set up for failed transactions – whether it’s through our recurring billing feature or logic you’ve built in yourself.
-The decline codes that trigger Next Day Card Refresh can be found in the table below.
+Next Day Card Refresh attempts to update vaulted cards if an authorization is declined with certain decline codes.
+This feature will only work if you have retry logic set up to re-attempt failed transactions – whether it’s through our recurring billing feature or logic you’ve built yourself.
+These are the decline codes that will trigger Next Day Card Refresh before being retried:

 |2000||Do Not Honor|